corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 * Flows for BNO to notify BN members about CorDapp version revocations.
 If a version of CorDapp was revoked, BN members are expected to manually update their nodes with the latest not-revoked version ASAP.
 * Flows for BNO to collect reports from BN members about CorDapp versions installed on their nodes.
 Only versions of CorDapps related to *this* Business Network should be reported.
 CDS will rely on the information provided in CorDapp `MANIFEST` files until a better API is available.
 * Flows for BN members to manually request a list of revoked CorDapp versions from BNO.
-* Flows to optionally notify members in the case if not latest or revoked version of CorDapp is installed on their node.
+* Flows to optionally notify members if they've got not latest or revoked versions of CorDapps installed on their nodes.

 Under the hood, `cd-cordapp` will be calling `cds-lib` for all Maven-related interactions.